j-d-b/tas-server/README.md

 ```
 Where `<JWT>` is replaced by the JWT obtained from logging in (the `login` mutation).

-Verification of the JWT (that it has been signed with the correct `PRIMARY_SECRET`) allows access to all of the queries (`authentication`), though the `userRole` claim in the token is also checked to ensure the query can be performed by that given user (`authorization`).
+Verification of the JWT (that it has been signed with the correct `SECRET_KEY`) allows access to all of the queries (`authentication`), though the `userRole` claim in the token is also checked to ensure the query can be performed by that given user (`authorization`).

 **Example implementation:** The [TAS Web App](https://github.com/j-d-b/tas-spa/) stores the JWT given on login in `window.localStorage` and includes it with every request to the `tas-server` API. *'Logging out'* of the application removes the JWT from storage.